How to Make Succulent Bonsai

 No matter how much experience you have with gardening, you can probably recognize a bonsai tree when you see it.
 Whether you’re attracted to the miniature aesthetic or zen atmosphere of the bonsai, the appeal of those tiny trees is understandable.
 What if you could apply that unique style of gardening to succulents?

 The good news is: you can!
 Succulents are ideal for bonsai, so if you’re looking for a new project or something interesting to try with your plants, give bonsai a chance.
+If you’re short on space, bonsai is also a great way of keeping your succulents small and more manageable.
+It’s also a great option for succulent lovers who wish they could give their plants a little more hands-on attention.
 Bonsai-style gardening is a great way to get creative with your succulents and try out a new hobby.

 What is Bonsai?

 Bonsai is a Japanese style of gardening that seeks to recreate the shape and appearance of mature plants, but on a smaller scale.
 The tradition dates to over a thousand years ago.
 Bonsai plants are meant to bring the beauty of nature into more compact living spaces.

 As you can imagine, bonsai is not a fast-paced hobby.
 It requires patience and ingenuity from a gardener.
 Most gardeners get into bonsai because of its peaceful nature.
 It’s a great stress reliever and many gardeners report a sense of accomplishment when they feel they’ve shaped their bonsai into the miniature plant that they’ve been envisioning.

 Typically, bonsai plants are cultivated and trimmed to keep them at a manageable size, while shaping them until they resemble tiny mature plants.
 The roots are often trimmed as well to keep the plant small and bonsai are usually planted in shallow dishes or planters.